 ISO 11137 — VDmax 25 Method

 The most common validation method for sterilization of single-use systems is the ISO 11137 Vdmax 25 method.
-At a high level, this method allows a sterile claim based on a verified received dose of 25 kGy or greater for systems with less than 1000 colony forming units (CFU) per system.
+At a high level, this method allows a sterile claim based on a verified received dose of 25 kGy or greater for systems with less than 1,000 colony forming units (CFU) per system.
 ISO 11137 requires quarterly dose audits and bioburden assessments.

-In practice, the sterilization process is dependent upon the density of the package to be sterilized, the received dose and the bioburden being less than 1000 cfu per unit.
-Practices vary regarding the assessment of the bioburden from a minimum frequency of quarterly as required by ISO 11137, up to and including lot specific bioburden assessments, with destructive testing of a limited number of products from the lot to be sterilized.
+In practice, the sterilization process is dependent upon the density of the package to be sterilized, the received dose and the bioburden being less than 1,000 CFU per unit.
+Practices vary regarding the assessment of the bioburden from a minimum frequency of quarterly as required by ISO 11137, up to and including lot-specific bioburden assessments, with destructive testing of a limited number of products from the lot to be sterilized.

-The Vdmax 25 method is convenient for single-use system manufacturers who routinely manufacture similar products from the same components with consistent bioburden.
+The Vdmax 25 method is convenient for single-use system manufacturers that routinely manufacture similar products from the same components with consistent bioburden.
 It offers flexibility within limits to achieve a sterile claim.
-For manufacturers who frequently manufacture a wider variety of single-use systems or are faced with components that may not fall within the scope of their existing validation, irradiating these systems at greater than 25kGy is another option.
+For manufacturers that frequently manufacture a wider variety of single-use systems or are faced with components that may not fall within the scope of their existing validation, irradiating these systems at greater than 25kGy is another option.

-Single-use systems that have been irradiated at greater than 25kGy, but do not carry a sterile claim, are analogous to sterilizing grade filters for low bioburden processes.
+Single-use systems that have been irradiated at greater than 25kGy but do not carry a sterile claim are analogous to sterilizing grade filters for low bioburden processes.
 It is expected that the single-use system carries zero bioburden, which is sufficient to support the low bioburden process, but which is not sufficient to support a process with a sterile claim.

-In summary, components or systems requiring zero or low bioburden when applied to a nonsterile process, do not need to be validated as sterile, but simply validated as microbially controlled.
+In summary, components or systems requiring zero or low bioburden when applied to a nonsterile process do not need to be validated as sterile, but simply validated as microbially controlled.